The Tip will be built on the islet of Redmolen, a part of Inner Nordhavn.

 lighthouse

 Nordhavn is taking shape as a new Copenhagen neighbourhood.
-The Tip of Redmolen will be a prominent landmark in the new neighbourhood, greeting all visitors.
+The Tip will be a prominent landmark in the new neighbourhood, greeting all visitors.

 Inner Nordhavn is an urban environment with a unique cultural heritage characterized by low dense red-toned buildings and solitary light monolithic buildings.